ajayshgithub/ChatBot/README.md

-## end to end Q&A chatbot using Google Gemini Pro API
+## end to end Conversational Q&A chatbot with chat history created using Google Gemini Pro API